caltechlibrary/collaborator_reports/README.md

 Where `<identifier>` is the identifier of the individual you want to run a report

-This will generate a file nsf_collaborator_report.xlsx with the contents of table 4 part A
+This will generate a file <identifier>_nsf_collaborator_report.xlsx with the contents of table 4 part A

-## Additional sources
-Additional scripts in this repository for ADS and WOS are using an older approach and may or may not work.